campg2j003/jfw_nsh/readme.md

 ## Defines
 The following can be defined in your installer before including the header.
 Most have defaults if not defined.
 If you want to enable support for choosing to install in either the current user or all users, define JAWSALLOWALLUSERS before including this file.
 If not defined, the default is to install into the current user.
 If you execute SetShellVarContext you should also set the variable JAWSSHELLCONTEXT to match.
+The macro JAWSSETSHELLCONTEXT has been provided to allow setting the shell var context based on the value of a parameter.

+Note: Due to addition of support for all/current user installations it is recommended that you define JAWSALLOWALLUSERS.
+This define may be removed in the future.
+The installer has not been tested with this undefined.

 ### User settings:
 ```